 Somatropin has been studied following subcutaneous, and intravenous administration in adult healthy subjects.
-After a single dose administration of 4 mg ZOMACTON in healthy subjects (n=54) with suppressed endogenous growth hormone resulted in a mean (SD) Cmax of 38.1 (19.3) ng/mL after approximately 4.5 hours.
-The absolute bioavailability of somatropin is approximately 70% after subcutaneous.
+A single subcutaneous dose of 4 mg ZOMACTON in healthy subjects (n=54) with suppressed endogenous growth hormone resulted in a mean (SD) Cmax of 38.1 (19.3) ng/mL after approximately 4.5 hours.
+The absolute bioavailability of somatropin is approximately 70% after subcutaneous administration.

 The mean (SD) apparent volume of distribution of somatropin after single dose subcutaneous administration of 4 mg ZOMACTON in healthy subjects is 53.3 (24.6) L.

 In healthy subjects, mean somatropin clearance is 0.133 L/min following intravenous administration.
-The mean elimination half-life of intravenous somatropin is 0.42 hours, whereas subcutaneously administered somatropin have mean half-life of 2.3 hours, respectively.
+The mean elimination half-life of intravenous somatropin is 0.42 hours, whereas subcutaneously administered somatropin has a mean half-life of 2.3 hours.
 The longer half-life observed after subcutaneous administration is due to slow absorption from the injection site.
 Urinary excretion of intact somatropin has not been measured.

 The pharmacokinetics of somatropin have not been studied in patients greater than 65 years of age.

 The pharmacokinetics of somatropin in pediatric patients are similar to those of adults.